 A great place to start living more sustainably is to think about how you, your family, your school, your business and your community can reduce, reuse and recycle.

 Before you throw anything away, think whether any part of it can be reused and given another life.
-For example:

 Recycle plastic, cans, glass, paper and cardboard by putting them out in your kerbside recycling service.

 We are part of the national Love Food Hate Waste NZ campaign which aims to help Kiwi families to waste less food.
 For practical tips on how to reduce your own food waste and save money, visit lovefoodhatewaste.co.nz.

 👉 This adds up to a staggering $872 million for the whole country.

 The aim is to reduce the amount of waste produced, to better reuse waste resources and to recycle more.
-The councils are working together on a number of national and regional education initiatives to overcome the waste issues
+The councils are working together on a number of national and regional education initiatives to overcome the waste issues.